KateJohnson/STAT545-hw-Johnson-Kate/hw06-Functions_lists/Functions_lists.md

-Writing functions and working with lists
+Writing functions and working with nested dataframes
 ================

 2. Writing Functions